-Response Recognise policies for improved pedestrian, cycle and public transport forms as an alternative to personal car travel contained in the Tasmanian Walking and Cycling Active Transport Strategy Devonport has an updated cycling strategy which is addressed at Item 3.11 .
+Response Recognise policies for improved pedestrian, cycle and public transport forms as an alternative to personal car travel contained in the Tasmanian Walking and Cycling Active Transport Strategy Devonport has an updated cycling strategy which is addressed at Item 3.11.

-5.5 Land Use Policies for Energy Systems - generation, distribution and supply old Land Goo'l Glidled for Energy Cycleme go generation, distribution and supply Land use recognises reliable, secure and sustainable energy is an essential ingredient for economic activity and the wellbeing of communities.
+5.5 Land Use Policies for Energy Systems - generation, distribution and supply ore marked to the marked territority by the marked great and the marked territority by the marke orioration, aloumentor and outper, Land use recognises reliable, secure and sustainable energy is an essential ingredient for economic activity and the wellbeing of communities.
 Land use planning processes: Response Recognise strategic importance of inter-State connections via Bass Link and the Natural Gas Pipeline for the import and export of energy The gas pipeline that occupies the frontage of the subject site is recognised and accommodated in the services plans.
 Facilitate commercial-scale renewable energy generation Not applicable to this application.
 Facilitate small-scale renewable energy generation and energy efficiency technology and practices in domestic, commercial and industrial use or development Subject to future development.